Fuhsahd/tricksurfmaps/README.md

 # All CS:S Tricksurf Maps

 These maps are all edited specifically for tricksurf, with all weapons, func_breakables, func_buttons, and other unnecessary elements removed(some exceptions), and some triggers changed.
+After update 0.8.6 the prefixes of these maps will be changed to tsurf.

 Download here: https://drive.google.com/drive/folders/1EkIJxxVZQl8sYq6LyWItxvhkN-AsvwOC?usp=sharing